Eustachian Tube Dysfunction: Symptoms, Causes & Treatment | Michigan Nose & Sinus Health

 Simple self-care techniques can make a real difference.
 The Valsalva maneuver — gently blowing with your nose pinched and mouth closed — can sometimes force the tube open enough to equalize pressure.
 Swallowing, yawning, and chewing gum all encourage the tube to open naturally.
 Nasal saline irrigation helps flush out congestion and reduce swelling around the tube opening.

 Over-the-counter decongestant nasal sprays can provide short-term relief, but limit use to three days to avoid rebound congestion.
-Oral decongestants and antihistamines also help, especially whenallergies are driving the problem.
+Oral decongestants and antihistamines also help, especially when allergies are driving the problem.

 When OTC options aren't enough, prescription nasal corticosteroid sprays like fluticasone or mometasone can reduce inflammation around the eustachian tube over time.
 Your doctor may also recommend allergy management through immunotherapy or prescription antihistamines.
 If acid reflux is a contributing factor, treating the underlying LPR can improve ETD symptoms as well.